AdaSupport/docs/api/metavariables.md

 # Meta Variable Deletion - Developer Docs

 > Meta Variables are automatically collected and specific to an individual chatter, as part of the implementation of your **Ada** bot.
-Any information passed from **your databse** to the bot as metadata will be stored by Ada as a Meta Variable of that chatter.
-However, Ada provides two API endpoints which you can use to ensure that given Meta Variable values are deleted from a given chatter.
+Any information passed from **your database** to the bot as metadata will be stored by Ada as a Meta Variable of that chatter.
+However, Ada provides two API endpoints which you can use to ensure that given Meta Variables are deleted from a given chatter.

 ![ada animated gif](https://user-images.githubusercontent.com/4740147/47372740-5b5dca80-d6b8-11e8-87e7-1b76d48370d8.gif "Ada Animated Gif")